PitneyBowes/LocationIntelligenceSDK-IOS/docs/PBLIAPIGeoZoneServiceApi.md

 NSString* simplificationFactor = @"0.5"; // Number between 0.0 and 1.0 where 0.0 is very simple and 1.0 means the most complex. (optional) (default to 0.5)
 NSString* bandingStyle = @"Donut"; // Style of banding to be used in the result. (optional) (default to Donut) NSString* historicTrafficTimeBucket = @"None"; // Whether routing calculation uses the historic traffic speeds. (optional) (default to None)
+NSString* defaultAmbientSpeed = @"defaultAmbientSpeed_example"; // The speed to travel when going off a network road to find the travel boundary (for all road types). (optional)
+NSString* ambientSpeedUnit = @"MPH"; // The unit of measure to use to calculate the ambient speed. (optional) (default to MPH)

 PBLIAPIGeoZoneServiceApi*apiInstance = [[PBLIAPIGeoZoneServiceApi alloc] init];